 If your cover letter reads like you could put any job title or company name at the top then it will cost you the job.
 You can start with a template for formatting, that is it!
 The words have to be unique and customized to each position you are applying for.
 Don’t serve up a no-brand cover letter when a gourmet version will knock it out of the park.

 Be sure to include an explanation as to why working for this company is the best move for your career.
 If you’re able to show you’re forward-thinking and eager to learn you are much more likely to get their attention and be considered for the position.

 #3.
 Not Following Directions Carefully

-Amy Zander, owner of Zeedia Media, a content marketing firm, told us she purposely puts a specific instruction in each job posting just to see if it is followed.
+Amy Zander, the owner of Zeedia Media, a content marketing firm, told us she purposely puts a specific instruction in each job posting just to see if it is followed.
 It usually has to do with how she prefers to be contacted.
 If she created a Facebook Job listing she will include, “Please do not message me through Facebook.
 Please contact me via phone or email.”
 Anyone who messages her through Facebook is immediately disqualified.
 “I am hiring writers and graphic designers who need to be very detail-oriented.
 This small test saves me a lot of time.”
 Zander revealed.

 Additional submission instructions could also include:

-- How to submit your resume, cover letter and application (online, via email, scanned, etc).
+- How to submit your resume, cover letter, and application (online, via email, scanned, etc).
 This could also include the preferred format (MS Word, Google Doc, PDF, etc.) Don’t forget to check if there is a specific email address to send your info to.

 - A portfolio, writing samples, or other examples of your work